kalejaiyeoluwadara/Portfolio/README.md

 ## Project Setup
 run ```npm install```
 run ```npm start```
-# Do well to leave a start 🌟✨
+# Do well to leave a star 🌟✨